Wind-WindKids/winding/samples/sophieandwind/sun.md

 The rest will not fly the best or will not fly at all, due to their suboptimal weight and balance or aspect ratio.
 The correct answer is to circle #2, cross out #1, #3, #4, #5, and #6.
 The student crossed out #4.
 One correct, 1/6 = 0.166666… ≈ 16.67%.
 Rounded up to 17%.

+@dragon: hidden
+A heavy kite, shaped like a cross, cannot rise.
+A line turns it into a “4,” a number of death.
+Crossed out again, death itself is negated.

+The learner earns only 17%, a failing mark.
+Yet in the fractions behind it, 666 turns to 667.

+Once, I lived at 667 Eden,
+and then came Sophie.

 @right: page, image, portrait-oriented